oliviawestmacottssw/SSW.Rules.Content/rules/data---do-you-use-temporal-tables-to-audit-data-changes/rule.md

-Cons:
+Co​​ns:

-- History tables can grow very quickly in size.
+- History tables can grow very quickly in size.​
 - Storing blob datatypes (nvarchar(max), varbinary(max), ntext and image) can increase storage costs and decrease performance.
 - You cannot truncate the table.
 - Temporal and history table cannot be FILETABLE.